My essays about healthy relationships with God, others, & yourself.

 • It doesn’t cost you anything.
 You’re already spending money on your kids — this just transfers responsibility onto them for certain purchases.

-• If you don’t give allowances, because if you hold all the money, they’ll always be coming to you for withdrawals, which can cause conflict.
-Better to transfer at least some of their money into their care and let them learn to manage it.
+• Because if you hold all the money, they’ll always be coming to you for withdrawals, which can cause conflict.
+Better to dole it out deliberately and let them learn to manage it.

 • Parents can still set limits on what money is allowed to be spent for (but remember, don’t prevent them from wasting it.).